sixcious/url-incrementer/README.md

 # URL Incrementer

 URLI ("yur-lee") increments URLs.
 For example, if the URL has a "page=1" in it, URLI can get you to "page=2" quickly and conveniently.
+You can start your own web page slideshows with URLI's Auto-Incrementer, or download a series of pages using its unique Download Incrementer (experimental)!
 You can use it on gallery or thumbnail websites, forums, or any site that keeps its URLs organized sequentially.
-It has a ton of features, but it is a lightweight extension (under 300KB unzipped!) and its core increment functionality doesn't require any special permissions from you.

-To start using URLI right away, click the extension icon and select the number in the URL you want to increment.
-You can then either toggle on AUTO if you want to let URLI Auto-Increment for you or just hit Accept and increment yourself by pressing the [+] button or using Shortcuts.
-Tip!: URLI can also increment without needing to click the icon via shortcuts, just make sure "Quick Shortcuts" is checked in the Options.

 Features:
 - Auto Incrementing